House Votes To Let Its Leaders Pursue Contempt Lawsuits In Trump Inquiries

 Leaders in the House had contemplated holding Attorney General William Barr and former White House counsel Don McGahn in contempt of Congress.

-Barr would have been only the second attorney general so censured, and the rare sitting Cabinet member rebuked in that way.
+Barr would have been only the second attorney general so censured and the rare sitting Cabinet member rebuked in that way.
 Instead, the resolution that passed on Tuesday simply permitted civil lawsuits against him and McGahn.

 All the same, Democrats welcomed what they called a clear path forward to break through what they've called the "stonewalling" by Trump about his finances, business practices and the administration.